Hull, Hell & Halifax

 What I mean by this is that, for me, here is a town with no aspiration whose mind was made up long ago and does not want to risk the introduction of new possibilities.
-If saying “Yes” is embracing life, possibility and change then Halifax is its polar opposite embracing only stagnation.
+If saying “Yes” is embracing life, possibility, and change then Halifax is its polar opposite embracing only stagnation.
 It doesn’t know and it doesn’t want to know.

 Culturally the place is a complete wasteland and an evenings entertainment in the centre is limited to sinking discount booze in the many “all you can drink” town centre pubs followed by a street fight.
 This is something of a travesty because the town is actually an architectural delight with an abundance of spaces which are begging to be used as theatres, chic bars and venues.
 The town hall & All Saints church are neo-baroque masterpieces (designed by Charles “Houses of Parliament” Barry) and Dean Clough was once the largest mill complex in Europe.
 All of this recalls an infinitely more prosperous and hopeful age for the town but one which has now passed.
-The latest and final addition to the towns skyline, the Halifax Building Society headquarters built in the 1970’s, is a triumph of modernity boldly fashioned from starched sand stone and glass.
+The latest and final addition to the town’s skyline, the Halifax Building Society headquarters built in the 1970’s, is a triumph of modernity boldly fashioned from starched sandstone and glass.
 It fittingly serves as the towns last big hurrah as the Society itself has now all but collapsed into history existing only as a pet brand and trophy site of Lloyds Banking Group.

 The countryside is very charming with sweeping moorlands on every periphery.
-The magical valley of Hebden Bridge (a monied, hippy town which emphatically amplifies its dissonance from Halifax despite having a HX postcode and 01422 dial code…) and the entire wider Calder Valley never fail to mesmerise visitors from the world over.
+The magical valley of Hebden Bridge (a monied, hippy town which emphatically amplifies its dissonance from Halifax despite having a HX postcode and 01422 dial code…) and the entire wider Calder Valley never fail to mesmerize visitors from the world over.

-The, somewhat stark, beauty of our towns countryside and industrial heritage has been recognised by British TV producers and Halifax is now the epic backdrop for two hit drama’s, “Last Tango in Halifax” and “Happy Valley”.
+The, somewhat stark, the beauty of our towns countryside and industrial heritage has been recognized by British TV producers and Halifax is now the epic backdrop for two hit drama’s, “Last Tango in Halifax” and “Happy Valley”.
 Both do not merely use Halifax as a convenient set but instead somehow incorporate the town itself into the storylines and let its landscapes and energy shape the protagonists.
 For example, Happy Valleys lead villain Tommy-Lee Royce perfectly encapsulates the archetypal embittered, psychotic Haligonian.
-He routinely uses the term “that clever bitch” to describe Sarah Lancaster’s sceptical, pragmatic copper Catherine Cawood .
+He routinely uses the term “that clever bitch” to describe Sarah Lancaster’s skeptical, pragmatic copper Catherine Cawood.
 Note, the emphasis in the delivery here sits firmly on “clever” rather than on “bitch” because in Halifax, the word “clever” is the arch insult in a town where intelligence is something to be only derided and feared.

 “I felt like I was born a long way from where I was supposed to be and I was just trying to find my way home” – Bob Dylan